LUMA

 Building a Pattern: Walkthrough

-Goal: All fixtures flash on every beat with a sharp attack and linear decay -- a classic "4 on the floor" pulse.
+Goal: All fixtures flash white on every beat with a sharp attack and linear decay -- a classic "4 on the floor" pulse.

 Every pattern starts with a Beat Clock and Audio Input node already on the canvas.
 You do not need to add these.